ibc/nagios-sip-plugin/README.md

     -t (tls|tcp|udp)     :    Protocol to use (default 'udp').
     -s SERVER_IP     :    IP or domain of the server (required).
     -p SERVER_PORT   :    Port of the server (default '5060').
-    -lp LOCAL_PORT   :    Local port from which UDP request will be sent.
-Just valid for SIP UDP (default random).
     -r REQUEST_URI   :    Request URI (default 'sip:ping@SERVER_IP:SERVER_PORT').
     -f FROM_URI      :    From URI (default 'sip:nagios@SERVER_IP').
     -c SIP_CODE      :    Expected status code (i.e: '200').
 If null then any code is valid.